Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Merger tree analysis

 \subsubsection{Assignment of the stellar mass}

 We estimate the mass of each first star by converting the gas accretion rate onto the Jeans-unstable cloud into a final stellar mass.
+For each cloud (merger-tree node), we evaluate the inflow rate from a spherically averaged radial profile\footnote{At this Jeans radius, typically on sub-parsec scales, the cloud already forms a self-gravitating bound structure, so the influence of larger-scale asymmetry on the spherically averaged inflow profile is expected to be minor.} centered on the density peak at the threshold stage, $n_{\rm th}=10^6\,\cc$.
+From this profile, we identify the Jeans radius as the radius within which the enclosed gas mass exceeds the local Jeans mass, and define $\dmdtin$ as the gas inflow rate measured at that radius.
+Thus, the adopted $\dmdtin$ represents the characteristic cloud-scale accretion rate associated with the gravitationally unstable region used for mass assignment.

 To do so, we follow the analytic framework developed by \citet{Toyouchi2023} and refined by \citet{Liu2024_PopIII}, who constructed a unified model for the final mass of very massive metal-free stars as a function of the inflow rate ($\dmdtin$).
 In their formulation, the final stellar mass is determined by the most restrictive among several physical limits.
 These include a feedback-limited mass ($M_{\rm s,f}$) at which photoionization-driven outflows halt accretion, and a bloating-mode mass ($M_{\rm s,b}$) relevant at very high inflow rates where the protostar remains swollen and cool.
 The model also accounts for a lifetime-limited mass ($M_{\rm s,l}$), a general-relativistic-instability limit ($M_{\rm s,g}$), and, when applicable, a gas-supply limit ($M_{\rm c}$).
 The full model combines these components as

 and reproduces the results of detailed protostellar-evolution and radiation-hydrodynamics simulations over a wide range of accretion rates.